Quick Answer

 If all three conditions are met, the CDB is automatically added to your monthly CCB payment.
 No separate application form is required.

-How DTC Approval Unlocks the CDB
+How DTC Approval Connects to the CDB

 - Child Disability Benefit (this page)